yfme/codex-i18n/README.md

 ## Experimental Technology Disclaimer

 Codex CLI is an experimental project under active development.
 It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
-We’re building it in the open with the community and welcome:
+We're building it in the open with the community and welcome:

 - Bug reports
 - Feature requests